Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 18 September 2024 02.18.34 UTC
+- WIB: Rabu, 18 September 2024 03.24.58 UTC
-- WITA: Rabu, 18 September 2024 03.18.34 UTC
+- WITA: Rabu, 18 September 2024 04.24.58 UTC
-- WIT: Rabu, 18 September 2024 04.18.34 UTC
+- WIT: Rabu, 18 September 2024 05.24.58 UTC

 Kutipan Inspiratif:
-"One original thought is worth a thousand mindless quotings."
+"There is only one thing worse than fighting with allies and that is fighting without them."

-Kategori: inspirational
+Kategori: friendship